iotaledger/stronghold.rs/rlu/README.md

 # Open Issues / Todo

 - Feature gated secured memory
-- RLU is global context and must be accessible as mutable from many threads, as new context can be spawned any time
+- RLU is global context and must be accessible as mutable from many threads, as new contexts can be spawned any time
+- check if try_lock needs to return a full copy for the log, or if the change has to be delayed